La Via Francigena - the Roads to Rome

 Travel writers always talk about the 'rolling hills' of Tuscany.
 'Hills' is the operative word!
 Many villages are on top of hills and the Via Francigena is a roller-coaster trail going up and down steep hills.
 If there are no hills for you to train on, use the stairs in your local shopping mall, public buildings, underground or at the gym on treadmill or StairMaster.
 You need to train on hills!

 The difficulty ratings for the stages are taken from the latest Italian Guide book published by the AEVF.
-There are only 5 'Easy' days, the rest being 'Medium' to 'Challenging and a couple are 'Medium-Challenging'.
+There are only 5 'Easy' days (short, flat trails) the rest being 'Medium' to 'Challenging and a couple are 'Medium-Challenging'.

 In our experience, the Medium-Challenging stages are long distance days so we have tried to reduce the distance of these stages to lower the difficulty to medium.

-Although there is no technical hiking involved, you will need to be reasonably fit and able to walk at least 3km - 4 km per hour on some difficult terrain to cover the average of 20km per day in 5 - 7 hours.
-Sunrise is around 6h45 - 7h00 which means you should arrive at your destination between 2pm and 3pm each day.
+Although there is no technical hiking involved, you will need to be reasonably fit and able to walk at least 3km - 4 km per hour on some challenging terrain to cover the average of 20km per day in 5 - 7 hours.
+Sunrise is around 05h50 which means you should arrive at your destination between 2pm and 3pm each day.
 The trail is on often on mountain tracks, stones, gravel, riverine trails and asphalt paths, which although not technically difficult require a moderate to high level of fitness.

 With this in mind, we have had many people between the ages of 60 and 75 walking to Rome in our groups.
 Its not an age thing!
 Its up to you to do the training.